 - Build volume: 250 x 210 x 210 mm

 The Prusa i3 is known as the undeniable king of DIY 3D printer kits.
-These RepRap kits are fantastic, sporting an impressive print volume of 250 x 210 x 210 mm, and able to print at speeds up to 200mm/s!
+These RepRap kits are fantastic, sporting an impressive print volume of 250 x 210 x 210 mm, and being able to print at speeds up to 200mm/s!
 It’s also accurate, durable and a complete workhorse, with layer heights from 0.05 mm and a bendable print surface to make removing finished prints as easy as possible.

 Accessible via USB stick or by SD card, the Prusa i3 MK3 kits are designed to be simple to use as well as effective.
 With layer resolutions up to 50 microns, the Prusa i3 homemade 3D printer is so effective that it outperforms far more expensive 3D printers.
-It can print tougher filaments then more expensive printers too, with a Bondtech extruder that can reach temperatures of up to 300C, making printing Polycarbonate, ABS, Nylon and other difficult filaments no problem.
+It can print tougher filaments than more expensive printers too, with a Bondtech extruder that can reach temperatures of up to 300C, making printing Polycarbonate, ABS, Nylon, and other difficult filaments no problem.

-Additionally, you can print up to 5 colors simultaneously with your Prusa if you purchase their multi material upgrade kit, costing $300.
+Additionally, you can print up to 5 colors simultaneously with your Prusa if you purchase their multi-material upgrade kit, costing $300.
 This makes colorful model printing a breeze, and opens up for far more extravagant printing projects.

 - With a Multi Material Upgrade kit, it can also print multiple colors.
 We explain more in our color 3D printer buyer’s guide.